rhjdjong/SlipLib/README.rst

 the read-only attribute ``packets`` (to obtain the encoded messages that are available for sending out over the network).

-The ``driver`` sits between the application code that uses plain messages, and the networking code that works with SLIP-encoded packets.

 Error Handling
 ==============